Zurawski v. State of Texas: Case history

+Supreme Court

 On November 28, 2023, the Texas Supreme Court heard oral arguments in Zurawski.
 By this time, the number of plaintiffs in the case had increased to 22: 20 women denied abortions and two physicians.
 During the argument, Molly Duane, a lawyer for the Center for Reproductive Rights, stated, "We are just seeking clarification on what the law aims to do".
 Texas Supreme Court justice Brett Busby, however, pushed back on this point, arguing that the Court's purpose is to "decide cases" rather than to "elaborate and expand" the meaning of state laws.
 Beth Klusmann, a lawyer representing the state of Texas, argued that the plaintiffs did not have standing to sue Texas in this matter, and should instead have filed suit against their doctors.
 The Texas Supreme Court will issue a decision on whether to partially block Texas' abortion ban, as well as on whether to grant the state's request to dismiss the case outright, both by June 2024.

 On May 31, 2024, the Texas Supreme Court issued a unanimous decision that upheld the three laws, with one plaintiff, Dr. Karsan, having the standing to sue the state government after being threatened by the attorney general, Ken Paxton.
 Two justices: Brett Busby and Debra Lehrmann, issued a concurring opinion that left the door open to a broader challenge to the law, but only to overturn it completely.
+The court clarified that death does not have to be imminent, nor does the woman actually need to suffer physical impairment, before the abortion may proceed.

+Under the Human Life Protection Act, a woman with a life-threatening physical condition and her physician have the legal authority to proceed with an abortion to save the woman’s life or major bodily function, in the exercise of reasonable medical judgment and with the woman’s informed consent.1 s our Court recently held, the law does not require that a woman’s death be imminent or that she first suffer physical impairment.
+Rather, Texas law permits a physician to address the risk that a life-threatening condition poses before a woman suffers the consequences of that risk.
+A physician who tells a patient, “Your life is threatened by a complication that has arisen during your pregnancy, and you may die, or there is a serious risk you will suffer substantial physical impairment unless an abortion is performed,” and in the same breath states “but the law won’t allow me to provide an abortion in these circumstances” is simply wrong in that legal assessment.

+Aftermath

 In 2025, Amanda Zurawski, the lead plaintiff of the case, was named one of Time Magazine's Women Of The Year.